-John Travolta plays Michael the archangel, or or Michael the space alien depending on which scientology joke you go with.
+John Travolta plays Michael the archangel, or Michael the space alien depending on which scientology joke you go with.
 Two tabloid reporters are dispatched by Bob Hoskins to bring him from Iowa to Chicago.
 On the way, they deal with old ladies dying, Michael’s fetish for ‘world’s largest whatevers,’ bar fights, and learning how to love, or some such nonsense.
 That’s not important.

 What is important is that at one point in the movie, Michael bangs the chick from Chasing Amy.
 She exits their motel room appearing to have had the night of her life, and no further thought is given.
 There’s another scientology joke in there somewhere.